 The painting is of our namesake and reminds us of the words of our Lord Jesus: "In as much as you have done it for one of the least of these my brothers and sisters, you have done it unto me."
 Another Martin, Martin Luther, was baptized on November 11, 1483, when his parents named him after St. Martin of Tours.
 The painting was dedicated on St. Martin's Day on November 11, 2001.

-The artist, Lee Boynton, has lived and painted in Annapolis since 1979.
-He is well known for his three paintings at City Hall, which celebrated 300 years of Annapolis history, and also for his historic depiction of 18th century London Town.
-He is esteemed for his light-filled scenes of the Chesapeake Bay and the coast of Maine.
+The artist, Lee Boynton, lived and painted in Annapolis since 1979.
+He was well known for his three paintings at City Hall, which celebrated 300 years of Annapolis history, and also for his historic depiction of 18th century London Town.
+He was esteemed for his light-filled scenes of the Chesapeake Bay and the coast of Maine.
 His work has been selected for many national and international exhibitions.